olaniyi2oguns/Workplace-11/README.md

 NOTE: if you used different keypair for the different servers you will have to run the second command for each of the path of the keypairs.

-confirm that your has been successfully added by running command `ssh-add -l` and you should see the name of your keypair.
+confirm that your keypair has been successfully added by running command `ssh-add -l` and you should see the name of your keypair.
 Note: VSC terminal may not allow you to run these commands.

 Now, ssh into your Jenkins-Ansible server with this command: